anbuselvan/accordion-gallery/README.md

 Check the documentation [here](http://www.cssjquery.com/accordion.php#publish).

 The integration is very simple.
-Create the accordion object and pass the gallery images path in the parameter.
+Create an accordion object and set the gallery images path in the parameter.

 ```js
   Template.accordion.rendered = function() {